 In Google Analytics, you can look at the Behavior category in your dashboard.
-From there, you can go to the All Pages report, select a page you want to check out, and view the Navigation Summary.
+From there, go to the All Pages report, select a page you want to check out, and view the Navigation Summary.

-Looking at this report will tell you what your visitors are looking for.
-If they aren’t making a purchase after viewing a product, this is an excellent opportunity to investigate why that might be.
+This report will tell you what your visitors are looking for.
+If they aren’t purchasing after viewing a product, this is an excellent opportunity to investigate why that might be.

 You can use this information to adjust your messaging or packaging and boost your sales.

 Another method of measuring purchase intent is by surveying your audience.
 Asking your audience directly will give you valuable insight into what they’re looking for, the prices they’re expecting and willing to pay, and whether or not there’s a demand for your offering.

 Figuring out whether or not you’re targeting the right customers based on the problem you’re solving can greatly impact your profits.
 You can inquire as to why they’d purchase this specific product.